Vipareeta Karani Asana (Inverted Pose) – Instructions, Alignment & Benefits

-This asana should be avoided by people suffering from slipped disc, cervical spondylitis or heart ailments.
+This asana should be avoided by people suffering from a slipped disc, cervical spondylitis, or heart ailments.

 Yoga Asana Practise at Gyan Yog Breath

-Our Gyan Yog Breath Team publishes weekly asana tutorials for you to help you get into the right practise and understand about various benefits and contra-indications of postures.
+Our Gyan Yog Breath Team publishes weekly asana tutorials for you to help you get into the right practice and understand about various benefits and contra-indications of postures.

-Sometimes, reading about a practise can awaken questions and the desire to learn yoga on a much deeper level.
+Sometimes, reading about practice can awaken questions and the desire to learn yoga on a much deeper level.
 Therefore, we have established three Yoga Alliance registered Yoga Teacher Training Programs that aim to guide you into advanced and higher levels of yoga.